-They want to show other people their deformity, even though they are anxious and ashamed.
+They want to show others their deformity, even though they are anxious and ashamed.
 I have the utmost respect for these people.
-Without further ado, let’s see what this blog post is about.
+Without further ado, let’s see what this article is about.

 It will take more time to do a tattoo in these circumstances than in individuals with a normal chest.

 DON’T HIDE IT WITH TATTOOS